raynergoh/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Notes:**
-* If no tag groups have been created yet, a message will inform you that no tag groups exist.
+* If no Tag Groups have been created yet, a message will inform you that no Tag Groups exist.
-* This command helps you check which tag groups are available before assigning tags to contacts.
+* This command helps you check which Tag Groups are available before assigning tags to contacts.
-* Tag groups persist across sessions and are automatically saved.
+* Tag Groups persist across sessions and are automatically saved.

 </box>

 Examples:
-* `tg` displays all existing tag groups such as `propertyType`, `location`, `price`, etc.
+* `tg` displays all existing Tag Groups such as `propertyType`, `location`, `price`, etc.

 ### Creating a Tag Group : `tg`

-Creates a new tag group to organize your tags into categories.
+Creates a new Tag Group to organize your tags into categories.

 Format: `tg GROUP_NAME`